dominik3141/GermanTransformer/README.md

 </p>

 ## Primary objective
-We build a BERT-like transformer model to predict the correct articles of German nouns.
+We build a encoder-only transformer model to predict the correct articles of German nouns.
 We try different sizes to determine the best size/accuracy tradeoff.

 ## Secondary objectives